Music And Your Child

 Why use music?

 Any child can appreciate and benefit from music, regardless of their abilities or developmental level.
 Music helps children learn and remember new concepts through repetition and predictable patterns.
 Imagine trying to remember the order of the alphabet without the Alphabet Song!
 Pairing music with actions can help children learn the meaning of new words (“Wheels On The Bus,” etc.).
 Music also provides an opportunity for social interaction, as children sing along and imitate movements with the group.
+Research shows that participation in a music program contributes to early social-emotional development in young children, and for older children, learning to play an instrument has a positive impact on cognitive skills and academic achievement.

 When should we use music?